Year of the Tiger

 Witchy Women and Wiregrass Medicine

 Among the earliest trained medical men at Ray’s Mill was John Thomas Clower (1830-1893), the son of a Revolutionary Soldier who immigrated from Germany to fight for American independence.
 A graduate of Atlanta Medical College, John Thomas Clower, served as a military surgeon during the Civil War.
 Afterwards he came to Ray’s Mill (now Ray City), GA where he practiced medicine in this community from 1870 until 1887.
-Ray City had its faith healers, too.
-In the 1930, one such healer was Stella Wright ~ Seeress of Ray City, GA.

 In the earliest pioneer days of Wiregrass Georgia, medical science was little known, and the people depended more on home remedies and faith than doctors.
 In 1922, Warren Preston Ward, of Douglas, GA wrote a series of sketches of early Wiregrass Georgia, and among these was a narrative on medical practices of the early pioneers: